odahu/odahu-docs/source/gs_local_run.md

 # Local run (local model execution)

-In order to run model in environment that is similar to train and execution environments Legion Platform provides you `legionctl create-sandbox` command that can create docker container with preinstalled requirements.
+In order to run model in environment that is similar to train and execution environments Odahu Platform provides you `odahuflowctl create-sandbox` command that can create docker container with preinstalled requirements.

 ## Prerequirements
 * Linux based system with bash (at least version 4)